 “It’s something our Solicitor has mentioned to us that the scheduled work is going to be needed,”

-that I’m more than happy and I’d like the seller to confirm that as well with the lease hold company and with their Solicitor so they knew that we’re not trying to be, as I said, tricky on the deal.
+that I’m more than happy and I’d like the seller to confirm that as well with the leasehold company and with their Solicitor so they knew that we’re not trying to be, as I said, tricky on the deal.

-The seller had to think over it overnight and came back and accepted it so you do get these situations where sometimes the seller won’t be able to accept it as I mentioned.
+The seller had to think it over overnight and came back and accepted it so you do get these situations where sometimes the seller won’t be able to accept it as I mentioned.
 On this particular deal, the seller’s reason for selling the property was because it was a probate deal.